Snapstromegon/hoeser.dev/src/blog/2023-02-01-syntax-highlight.md

 First of all I like using stuff that I could also use professionally if I wanted and second, I don't like required backlinks.

-This doesn't mean, that I'm not willing to spend money on good work (5$ is just the monthlöy amount I currently contribute to the eleventy project) or don't want to give projects a shoutout (you find those often on here),
+This doesn't mean, that I'm not willing to spend money on good work (5$ is just the monthly amount I currently contribute to the eleventy project) or don't want to give projects a shoutout (you find those often on here),
 :::

 ### API Limits